ElvinT57/Cardioid-Visualization/README.md

 # Cardioid-Visualization

-By dividing a circle by N, we can visualize the times table of those points on the circle.
+By dividing a circle n times, we can visualize the times table of those points on the circle.
 Using vectors and polar coordinates, we can connect the coordinates of the factor and the product.
 For each iteration, increase the factor by 0.01.
 Through this, we can visualize the heart of Mathematics.